shereenamin86-stack/Medy-Articles/articles/GLP-1_Side_Effects.md

     <li>Stay hydrated and pace your day if needed.</li>
     <li>Prioritise good quality sleep.</li>
     <li>Consider gentle exercise, such as walking, to support energy levels.</li>
-    <li>Speak to your clinician if fatigue is severe or does not improve.</li>
+    <li>Speak to a healthcare professional if fatigue is severe or does not improve.</li>
   </ul>

  <h3 id="indigestion-heartburn">9.
 Indigestion and heartburn</h3>